 — The Pinal County Courthouse cost the taxpayers nearly $35,000 to build is 1891.
 The county ran short of money and could not afford a working clock for the courthouse tower.
 Officials settled for a “clock” frozen in time at 11:44.

 Florence is home to the McFarland State Historic Park, which occupies the first Pinal County Courthouse, built in 1878.
 The Pinal County Historical Museum has a fascinating collection of Florence's ranching, cowboy and territorial history.
 That includes remnants and photos from the Tunnel Saloon, where former Sheriff Peter Gabriel survived a brutal gunfight with his ex-depty Joe Phy, who was killed.

 The Florence museum also has a grim collection from the Arizona State Prison, which moved from Yuma to Florence in 1908.
 The display includes a trap door for hangings, a double gas

 chamber chair for two brothers and a series of nooses with photos of those men and one woman who were executed by hanging.
 Yes, Eva Dugan was hanged in 1930 for killing a Tucson rancher.
 She is the only woman to be executed in Arizona.

 Tom Mix's last ride

-Finally, the museum has a collection of Tom Mix memorabilia.
-The silent-movie cowboy star crashed his luxury Cord automobile in a fatal accident Oct.
+Finally, the Pinal County Museum has a collection of Tom Mix memorabilia.
+The star silent-movie cowboy crashed his luxury Cord automobile in a fatal accident Oct.
 12, 1940.
-There is a memorial for Mix about 16 miles south of Florence on State Route 79.
+There is a memorial for Mix 16 miles south of Florence on State Route 79.

-Poston’s Butte hikers should turn west off State Route 79 just north of the Gila River onto the Hunt Highway.
-They can park near a railroad trestle about 1.5 miles west of SR 79 and walk under it to get to the trailhead.
-It's not a long or difficult hike to the summit.
+Poston’s Butte hikers should turn west off State Route 79 just north of the Gila River onto Hunt Highway.
+They can park near a railroad trestle about 1.5 miles west of SR 79 and walk under it to reach the trail.
+It takes about 30 minutes to hike to the summit.